 Let's take a closer look at some of these situations.

-When a worker is injured by a machine or piece of equipment that is defective, failed to work properly, or is inherently dangerous, the manufacturer of the machine or equipment can be held responsible for the injury if it knew of the danger and/or didn't properly warn the business or employees of the danger.
-In such a situation, the manufacturer would have to compensate the worker for things like medical bills, lost wages, and pain and suffering.
+Some workplace injuries are caused by a product, machine, or piece of equipment that is defective or fails to work properly.
+In these situations, it's possible that the manufacturer of the product or equipment can be held responsible.
+For example, if the manufacturer knew of the danger and didn't take proper steps to warn the business or employees, the manufacturer might face a lawsuit in court, which could mean liability for the injured worker's medical bills, lost wages, and pain and suffering.

 Generally speaking, there are two kinds of toxic injuries: acute injuries are apparent immediately, while latent injuries may take years to appear.
 Examples of acute injuries include chemical burns and poisonings.
 Examples of latent injuries include cancers and lung diseases.
-Because of the time delay, latent injuries tend to be more difficult to prove than acute ones, but these cases are not impossible.
-Workers have been successful in lawsuits brought years after their exposure to the toxic substance.
-(In particular, workers who suffer from asbestosis or mesothelioma almost always succeed in lawsuits because the causation between exposure to asbestos and asbestosis and mesothelioma is well established.
+Because of the time delay, latent injuries tend to be more difficult to prove than acute ones, but workers have been successful in lawsuits brought years after their exposure to the toxic substance.
+In particular, workers who suffer from asbestosis or mesothelioma almost always succeed in claims because the causation between exposure to asbestos, asbestosis and mesothelioma is well established.